Mycobacterial cultureCulture - mycobacterial

 How the Test is Performed

-Most often, you will be asked to cough deeply and spit out the material that comes up from your lungs, called sputum.
+Most often, a sputum sample will be taken.
+To obtain a sample, you will be asked to cough deeply and spit out the material that comes up from your lungs.

 How to Prepare for the Test

-The preparation depends on how the test is done.
+Preparation depends on how the test is done.
+Follow your health care provider's instructions.

 Why the Test is Performed